 Location: Underway to Essaouira, Morocco

 We are excited to explore not just a new country, but a new continent.
-Before that though we still had some time for Marine Biology and Maritime Transport classes.
-On top of that we could also improvise sort of a Biology lab when Sam, Brahm and Ben caught their first fish: A small tunny at the end of their hand line.
-A first taste of our adventures through the Atlantic.
+Before that, though, we still had some time for Marine Biology and Maritime Transport classes.
+On top of that, we could also improvise sort of a Biology lab when Sam, Brahm, and Ben caught their first fish: A small tunny at the end of their hand line.
+The first taste of our adventures through the Atlantic.

 Related VoyageView All Voyages

 Mediterranean to Caribbean

 via France, Italy, Spain, Morocco, Dominica, Guadeloupe, Antigua